erlang/eep/eeps/eep-00XX.md

 Solution
 ========

-Erlang must provide a contruct for partially applied functions.
+Erlang should provide a construct for partially applied functions.
 Partially applied functions use the `fun Mod:Fun(...Args)` notation, where arguments can also be placeholders given by the `_` variable.